whiteblock/gossipsub-testing/README.md

     Graph 1d: Phase 1 Series 1d
 </p>

 Graphs 1a-1d show the cumulative distribution of message disseminatino times.
-Each graph includes vertical lines which are marked at 51% and 99% of the distribution.
-These values help us understand the expected delays of message dissemination for about half of the messages and almost all of the messages.
-This gives us a better picture of how heavy tailed the distribution of message disseminations times are in a test.
+Each graph includes vertical lines which are marked at 50% and 99% of the distribution.
+These values help us understand the expected delays of message dissemination for half of the messages (the median) and almost all of the messages.
+The later measurement gives us a better picture of how heavy tailed the distribution of message disseminations times are in a test.

 ## Phase 2 Testing and Results